 How to Serve Corn Casserole

-Corn casserole is a simply, yet delicious side dish that works well with any protein.
+Corn casserole is a simple, yet delicious side dish that works well with any protein.
 The touch of sweetness from the corn muffin mix pairs really well with turkey, chicken or pork.
 It is also fantastic served with chili.

 Once baked, corn casserole can be stored in a covered container in the fridge for up to 5 days.
 You may also wrap in plastic wrap and aluminum foil and store in the freezer for up to 2 months.

 - Mix in one drained can of diced green chilies before baking.